 Once your cake is cooled pour the frosting over the top of the cake and spread it evenly.
 Don’t let it drip down the sides.
 You’re only frosting the top.

 After the cake is frosted, put it in the refrigerator for a at least 2 hours so the frosting can firm up.
 If you’re in a hurry put it in the freezer for 1 hour.

 The cake tastes best at room temperature.
-Once the frosting is set you can let it sit out of the refrigerator for up to 2 hours.
+Once the frosting is set you can let it sit out of the refrigerator for 3-4 hours.

 This Flourless Chocolate Cake will stay fresh in the refrigerator for up to 5 days.
 Let it come to room temperature for 30 minutes before serving.
 You can also freeze it in an air tight container for up to 2 months.

 Once you make this cake you will love it.
 It’s perfect for entertaining because it’s so easy to make and elegant to serve.
 Everyone will love it.
 Since it’s gluten free it’s great for Passover.